No momento, esta página não está disponível em português

 You can also refund payments in your Customer Area.
 For more information, refer to Manage payments.

-After your refund request, it can take up to 40 business days before the funds are returned to the shopper's account, depending on the payment method.
+When you make a refund request, Adyen attempts to authorize the refund and transfers the funds to the shopper's account.
+It can take up to 40 business days before the funds are returned to the shopper's account, depending on the payment method.

 Requirements